web-infra-dev/web-infra-QoS/README.md

 - `gzipped-dist-size`: file size of output in module after gzip.
 - `initial-js-size`: initial js size in rspress.
 - `gzip-initial-js-size`: initial js size in rspress after gzip.
+- `cjs-bundle-size`: the size of cjs formats outputs.
+- `cjs-gzip-bundle-size`: the size of cjs formats outputs after gzip.
+- `esm-bundle-size`: the size of esm formats outputs.
+- `esm-gzip-bundle-size`: the size of esm formats outputs after gzip.

 ### Compile Speed